djtfoo/PlatformerGame2D/README.md

 ## Map Editor
 // insert GIF here!!

-- Specify the map width and map file to load (if it does not exist) in the Map Editor Component before playing the scene.
 - Left click on an object from the top bar to select it.
 - Left click on a tile space to place it on the map.
 - Select the empty grid (top left) to erase existing tiles.
 - Click on the Save button (bottom right) to save to the file.
 It creates a new file if it does not exist yet.

+## How to Run

+### The Game

+Download the game from the Release tag.

+To make changes to the game or play it in the Unity Editor, launch the project in Unity 2021.3.6f1.
+Open SampleScene (Assets/Scenes/SampleScene.unity).
+The game can be built for Windows platforms.

+### Map Editor

+Launch the project in Unity 2021.3.6f1.
+Open MapEditorScene (Assets/MapEditor/Scenes/MapEditorScene.unity).

+Before playing the scene, specify the map width and map file to load (if it does not exist) in the Map Editor Component.

+// insert screenshot

 ## Credits